LienM/recpack/README.md

 It comes pre-packed with a number of commonly used evaluation scenarios (splitters), evaluation metrics (metrics) and state-of-the-art algorithm implementations (algorithms).
 New algorithms and evaluation scenarios can be added easily, by subclassing the appropriate base classes.
-A number of lower level data splitters are provided that can be used to build up more complex evaluation scenario's.
+A number of lower level data splitters are provided that can be used to build up more complex evaluation scenarios.

 Users can choose between the Experiment and Pipeline interface for running experiments.
 Use Experiment if you want full control over hyperparameters and want to optimize a single algorithm.
-Pipelines allow easy comparison between algorithms.
+Pipelines then allow easy comparison between algorithms.

 ### Load and preprocess data